Tsehla/strwify_voucher_transaction_auto_management/README.md

 # Running
 Make sure you have a working local mongo db installaton.
-Run npm i, to start server
+Rename file dot.env to .env and fill in details to enable some features of this app to work Run npm i, to start server

 # Login